mahmoud/sedimental/entries/simple_statistics_for_systems.md

 **Survival analysis** is used to analyze the lifetimes of system components, and must make an appearance in any engineering article about reliability.
-Invaluable for simulations and post-mortem investigations, when the software industry gets to a point where it leverages this field as much as the hardware industry, the technology world will be a better place.
+Invaluable for simulations and post-mortem investigations, even a basic understanding of the bathtub curve can provide insight into lifespans of running processes.
+When the software industry gets to a point where it leverages this field as much as the hardware industry, the technology world will have reached a better place.

 ## Instrumentation

 We focused a lot on statistical fundamentals, but how do we generate relevant datasets in the first place?
 Our answer is through structured instrumentation of our components.
-With the right hooks in place the data is already there when we need it, whether we're dropping everything to debug or when we have a spare cycle to improve performance.
+With the right hooks in place the data will be there when we need it, whether we're dropping everything to debug an issue or when we have a spare cycle to improve performance.

-One of the many advantages to investing in instrumentation early is that you get a sense for the overhead of data collection.
+One of the many advantages to investing in instrumentation early is that you get a sense for the performance overhead of data collection.
 Reliability and features far outweigh performance in the enterprise space.
-Many critical services could be up to twice as fast without instrumentation, but removing this aspect would render them unmaintainable.
-Good work takes cycles, and for most services, metrics collection around critical paths is second only to the features themselves.
+Many critical services I've worked on could be multiple times faster without instrumentation, but removing this aspect would render them unmaintainable.

+Good work takes cycles.
+An airplane could carry more passengers without all those heavy dials and displays up front.
+For most services, it's not hard to imagine logging and metrics collection is second only to the features themselves.
+Going further, being forced to choose does not bode well for the reliability record of the application and/or organization.

 Much of PayPal's Python services' robustness can be credited to a reliable remote logging infrastructure, combined with a robust, unobtrusive instrumentation framework.

-# Vocabulary
+# Self-evaluation

-Whether you're evaluating yourself after reading this article, or interviewing a candidate with statistics on their resume, this handy list can help check one's ability to discuss statistics fundamentals as applied to complex systems.
+Whether you feel like evaluating yourself or interviewing a job candidate, here are some questions that a dedicated engineer intent on building complex systems should be able to answer:

+1. What statistical techniques can one use to measure performance and reliability?
+2. What are the challenges with using arithmetic mean?
+3. What does it mean for a statistic to be robust?
+4. What is the difference between a streaming algorithm and an online algorithm?

+These are pretty open-ended questions, but for each of the answers I would expect at least:

+1. Statistical measures include mean, variance, median, and percentiles.
+Points for anything else that is non-parametric or robust.

+2. The

 # Also mention